ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let id = 9266; // Number | The id of the food / ingredient.
+let id = 9266; // Number | The ingredient id.
 let opts = {
-  'amount': 150, // Number | The amount of that food.
+  'amount': 150, // Number | The amount of this ingredient.
   'unit': grams // String | The unit for the given amount.
 };
-apiInstance.getFoodInformation(id, opts, (error, data, response) => {
+apiInstance.getIngredientInformation(id, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {